Curry goes off again with 10 3s as Warriors hold off Magic - WTMJ

 TIP-INS

-Magic: Were without G Cole Anthony (strained right shoulder), F Al-Farouq Aminu (right knee injury), G Michael Carter-Williams (sprained left foot) and F Evan Fournier (low back spasms). … Of Anthony, Clifford said: “We’ll see if he’ll be ready tomorrow or not but I mean he’s in quite a bit of pain, discomfort.”
+Magic: The Magic were without G Cole Anthony (strained right shoulder), F Al-Farouq Aminu (right knee injury), G Michael Carter-Williams (sprained left foot) and F Evan Fournier (low back spasms). … Of Anthony, coach Steve Clifford said: “He’s not feeling great. … Actually, even though it’s been very painful watching him walk around you see he’s super stiff.
+So we’ll see if he’ll be ready tomorrow or not but I mean he’s in quite a bit of pain, discomfort.”
 Also, Aminu is doubtful for Friday at Sacramento given “the hamstring is super tight,” Clifford said. … The Magic dropped their fourth straight road game. … Orlando is 2-7 against the Western Conference, 2-4 on the road.

 UP NEXT